An applicant must complete a course in organizational management covering the basic management functions of:

 advance care planning and the role of palliative care and end-of-life care; and

-emerging medical trends and technology used in the long-term care setting.
+emerging medical trends and technology used in the long-term services and supports setting.

-An applicant must complete a course in the organization, operations, functions, services, and programs of long-term care supports and services covering:
+An applicant must complete a course in the organization, operations, functions, services, and programs of long-term services and supports covering:

 governing and oversight bodies and their relationship to the administrator;